vguigue/vguigue.github.io/publis.md

 ### 2015
-*%blue%  Latent Trajectory Modeling: a Light and Efficient Way to Introduce Time in Recommender Systems, Elie Guàrdia Sebaoun, Vincent Guigue and Patrick Gallinari, in: RecSys 2015
+*  Latent Trajectory Modeling: a Light and Efficient Way to Introduce Time in Recommender Systems, Elie Guàrdia Sebaoun, Vincent Guigue and Patrick Gallinari, in: RecSys 2015
 [<img width=20px src="art/pdf.png">](art/recsys15.pdf)
 *  Extended Recommendation Framework: Generating the Text of a User Review as a Personalized Summary, Mickaël Poussevin, Vincent Guigue and Patrick Gallinari, in: 2nd Workshop on New Trends in Content-Based Recommender Systems, RecSys 2015
 [<img width=20px src="art/pdf.png">](art/WCBrecsys15.pdf)